Formula E appoints stichd as retail merchandise partner

-- At-track retail stores open from the Rome E-Prix weekend on 9 and 10 April
+Formula E and stichd, a wholly-owned subsidiary of the Puma SE Group, said that the specialist brand partner has been appointed to produce high quality sustainable merchandise retailing via a new global e-commerce platform.

-Riyadh, Saudi Arabia – Formula E and stichd, a wholly-owned subsidiary of the Puma SE Group, on Wednesday announced the specialist brand partner in fashion essentials, lifestyle apparel and accessories as well as football and motorsport fanwear, has been appointed to produce high quality sustainable merchandise retailing via a new global e-commerce platform https://store.fiaformulae.com/.
-The new e-commerce store launched on Wednesday, 6th April, and the product range will also be available at physical retail outlets at all remaining ABB FIA Formula E World Championship races this season, starting with the Rome E-Prix taking place this weekend (9 and 10 April).
+The product range will also be available at physical retail outlets at all remaining ABB FIA Formula E World Championship races this season, starting with the Rome E-Prix taking place on April 9 and 10.

 The new long-term partnership will see stichd fulfil a new integrated global merchandising brief including: